-The financial effect of the subsidiaries reporting a net liability in the Group Financial Statements is to reduce group balances and reserves by £77.680 million (£180.445 million in 2016/17 including liabilities of City Building (Glasgow) LLP and Cordia Services LLP).
+The financial effect of the subsidiaries reporting a net liability in the Group Financial Statements is to reduce group balances and reserves by £70.493 million (£180.445 million in 2016/17 including liabilities of City Building (Glasgow) LLP and Cordia Services LLP).

-All group members have prepared their accounts on a going concern basis.
+With the exception of Cordia (Care) LLP and Cordia (Services) LLP, all group members have prepared their accounts on a going concern basis.
+Cordia (Care) LLP and Cordia (Services) LLP accounts have not been prepared on a going concern basis as they will cease trading and transfer to the direct control of Glasgow City Council on 29 September 2018.
 In common with these public bodies, the council's Group Financial Statements have been prepared on a going concern basis as it is expected that funding, aligned with robust budget processes, will continue to provide sufficient resources.